 Trends in performance management and reviews

-Moreover, remote work has underscored the need for trust, autonomy, and well-being in performance management, which will continue to be integral in fostering a positive work environment.
+Additionally, remote work has underscored the value of trust, autonomy, and employee well-being in performance management.
+Moving forward, integrating these elements into review processes will be essential in cultivating a positive and productive work culture.

 Conclusion